Unakar/LLM-Math-Eval/README.md

 # LLM-Math-Eval

-A comprehensive framework for evaluating the mathematical reasoning capabilities of Large Language Models (LLMs) across multiple mainstream benchmarks.

 ## Overview

 LLM-Math-Eval provides a standardized testing environment to assess how well language models perform on various mathematical tasks, from basic arithmetic to advanced problem-solving.